 Sooooo, if you would like to share your story in this manner – use the contact form here.
-Either complete the interview in advance and send me a list of your answers for posting, or let me know that you would like to participate and we can discuss parameters and any questions you may have.
+Either complete the interview in advance and send me a list of your answers for posting, or let me know that you would like to participate, and we can discuss parameters or any questions you may have.
 You are welcome to choose which questions you are not comfortable answering, however, the nature of The STD Project is that of story-telling and being authentic and honest with one’s experiences in an effort to eradicate stigma, so, please choose your omissions carefully and based upon your unique needs.

-I like to call this STD 20 (er, 13) Questions…Without further ado:
+I like to call this STD 20 (er, 13) Questions…Without further ado.

 1. How old are you?